thefaheemkhan/EDA-Zomato/README.md

 When Rating is between 2.0 to 2.4 --> Very Poor
 When Rating is 0.0 then this means User not rated

-Q.3 Find Countries name that has given 0 ratings Observation :
+### Q.4 Find Countries name that has given 0 ratings
+Observation :
 Maximum number of 0 ratings are from Indian customers

-Q.5 Which country do have online delivery options
+#### Q.5 Which country do have online delivery options
 Observations:
 Online Deliveries are available in India and UAE

-Q.6 Create a Pie chart for top 5 cities distribution
+#### Q.6 Create a Pie chart for top 5 cities distribution
 Observations:
-New Delhi
+New Delhi,
-Gurugram
-Noida
-Ghaiabad
-Faridabad
+Gurugram,
+Noida,
+Ghaiabad,
+Faridabad.